wildwinter/dink/README.md

 # dink

-**Work in progress!
-NOT FIT TO USE YET, STILL TESTING.**
+**Work in progress!**

 **Dink**, a contraction of **dialogue ink**, is a way of formatting dialogue lines while using and writing in [Ink](https://www.inklestudios.com/ink/), and a set of tools for parsing and supporting that content.
+Importantly, it includes **production pipeline** features to make it easier to manage the content during development of a game.

 ## Ink + Dialogue